Max-Chen2020/traffic-prediction/meeting minutes/meeting-3.28.md

 ## Conclusion
 - Dr. Zhang and Dr. Qi have provided valuable suggestions on general research directions and implementation details, which is valuable and greatly appreciated.
+- More work and brainstorming are needed in the spatial information (layer extraction, directions of links, proximity or connectivity matrix, etc.) and model design part respectively.
+- The ideas are still in an early stage and much more details are to be added.